buddhist-uni/buddhist-uni.github.io/_content/monographs/dhammapada_buddharakkhita.md

 publisher: bps
 ---

-A classic translation of this classic book of poetry from the Pāli Canon.
+A classic translation of the primary book of poetry from the Pāli Canon.

-This particular translation has had an enormous impact on the English language scholarship, being the first reliable and elegant translation of the book in the tradition.
-Most translations since (and there have been many!) have followed Venerable Buddharakkhita's impeccable reading.
+This translation had a large impact on Pāli scholarship, being the first reliable and beautiful translation of the book in English.
+Every translation since (and there have been many!) is deeply indebted to Venerable Buddharakkhita's thoughtful rendering, now available for free through the generosity of the BPS.